Cap-go/website/content/blog/appcenter-migration.md

 With your app ready for Capgo integration, it’s time to sign up, and get your API key to upload your first version!
 Begin by [signing up for a Capgo account](https://web.capgo.app/register).

-Once you’re logged into Capgo, navigate to the Account page then click on API key, then click on the "write" key to copy it in your clipboard.
+Once you’re logged into Capgo, navigate to the Account page then click on API key, then click on the 'write' key to copy it to your clipboard.

 ### Install the Capgo SDK